Thoughtscript/x_team_express_node_lambda/README.md

 # Servers

+***(Please note that all credentials contained herein were used for testing purposes only and represent example URL's - they are not production nor live URL's)***

 ### Specs

 We'll use Node `8.10` since it's the most recent version useable and common to all three test scenarios: